hindutva/hindutva.github.io/books/D_AchArya/marATha_rAjpUt_relations_1720-1795/ 2_RAJASTHAN_AND_THE_RAJPUTS.md

 The Emperor(92) was extremely displeased with the Hindus of the North.
 After completing his work in in Deccan, he began to march towards North, with the determination to lay waste the lands of the Rajputs.
 The Rajput Vakil with the Emperor wrote to Sawai Jaysing to be fully prepared with forces and to intimate Ajitsing accordingly.
 The Udaypur Rana (93) urged Jaysing and Ajitsing to come with forces.

 The Rajput showed perfect unity this time.
 They were determined to free Rajasthan from the Mughals.
 They laid claim on Ajmer(94) , bikaner, Kishangadh, Palanpur, Jaisalmer, Kasaba Jodhpur, Medta, Sojat, Jataran, Jalor, Siwana, Falodhi, Sanchor, Bhinmal and asked Asafddaula Zulfikar Khan, Khan Khanan and Khan Zaman, the influencial persons of the Court, to vacate these places.
 Ajitsing wrote the he was determined to get these places vacated and if needed to fight for them.
-If the Emperor declined, he was determined to leave the Mansaab. ("�b�~b" D �bDC �bC �NDPk n>bC�>Db �TkNJ "�") Of the Mughal diplomats Asafuddaula(95) in particular, it seems, was not inclined to allow the matter to got to extremes.
-But the Rajputs had no belief in any of them. ("�C �N�T n>C, "�b� kb"Db �T� DC �b��bC ��Jk �C�Pa" ) They perfectly realized that they would not be able to achieve their object of freedom unless they combined.
+If the Emperor declined, he was determined to leave the Mansaab. (""b"~b" D "bDC "bC "NDPk n>bC">Db "TkNJ """) Of the Mughal diplomats Asafuddaula(95) in particular, it seems, was not inclined to allow the matter to got to extremes.
+But the Rajputs had no belief in any of them. (""C "N"T n>C, ""b" kb"Db "T" DC "b""bC ""Jk "C"Pa" ) They perfectly realized that they would not be able to achieve their object of freedom unless they combined.
 The Emperor was marching towards North with his guns and forces.
-Though he had written to Ajitsing to keep patience, the latter suspected treachery behind his coming to Rajasthan ("|"b�C �C �a� � �ٳ^> ��bC Da���b�C n>� ") He was determined to oppose the Mughals and asked all the Rajput's to collect forces, irresective of the result. ("���a PNDa �T� �� D� ��a�� BC�a �T� �C �n>� �a �Tb��b� kLPa PN kLb�Pb D�" ) Ajitsing in particular was so disguested with the Mughal yoke that he declared that instead of serving the Mughal Emperor, he would have liked to serve a mere Rawat ("�b�~b"a �b�T�a n>bC�>C D� �b�J��C �Tk�C�C �b�T�a �T�Pb}" ).
+Though he had written to Ajitsing to keep patience, the latter suspected treachery behind his coming to Rajasthan ("|"b"C "C "a" " "ٳ^> ""bC Da"""b"C n>" ") He was determined to oppose the Mughals and asked all the Rajput's to collect forces, irresective of the result. (""""a PNDa "T" "" D" ""a"" BC"a "T" "C "n>" "a "Tb""b" kLPa PN kLb"Pb D"" ) Ajitsing in particular was so disguested with the Mughal yoke that he declared that instead of serving the Mughal Emperor, he would have liked to serve a mere Rawat (""b"~b"a "b"T"a n>bC">C D" "b"J""C "Tk"C"C "b"T"a "T"Pb}" ).

 The Rajputs(96) were thus fully determined to face the might of the Mughals.
 According to the orders of Sawal Jaysing(97) when the Rajput force was about to besiege Tonk, the Muslim officer Muhammad Khan fled and thus the city and pargana of Tonk was captured.
 Ajitsing drove the Muslims from Raypur and took hold of Sambhar.